Our Leadership

 Kaitlyn Clougherty (She/Her)

-I’m a Pittsburgh native in my fourth year as a double major in music, on a vocal performance track, and theatre arts, with a design/tech/management focus.
-In addition to being the Vice President of TCE, I also serve as the Vice-Chair for the United States Institute for Theatre Technology (USITT) @PITT club, and am active in the Musical Theatre Club, Performance Collaborative, and Redeye Theatre Project.
-I also work on campus as a Dietrich Ambassador, with Pitt Stages as a House Manager, and in the First-Year Programs department as an Undergraduate Teaching Assistant.
+I’m a Pittsburgh native in my fourth year as a double major in theatre arts, with a design/tech/management focus and music, on a vocal performance track, where I study with Richard Teaster.
+In addition to being the Vice President and Student Director of TCE, I also am a Soprano 1 Section Leader, and the Head Librarian of the choir!
+On campus, I serve as the Vice-Chair for the United States Institute for Theatre Technology (USITT) @PITT club, and I currently work on campus as a Dietrich School Ambassador, with Pitt Stages as a House Manager, and in the First-Year Programs department as an Undergraduate Teaching Assistant.
+Off-campus, I work at City Theatre as a House Manager, sing in the Trinity Cathedral Choir, and teach private voice lessons.
+I also sing as a member of the Hamlisch-Page Student Choir with the Pittsburgh Symphony Orchestra, with the Pittsburgh-area treble choir Belle Voci, and its subset a cappella group Solo Voci.

 What TCE means to me?

-I love having a space where I can de-stress by singing with my friends, and creating beautiful music as a group!
-Being in choir gives us so many opportunities, including traveling (our Toronto tour was my first time out of the country!), meeting new friends, and having a space that I can feel that I can be myself!
+I love having a space where I can de-stress by singing with my friends and creating beautiful music as a group!
+Being in choir gives us so many opportunities, including traveling (our Toronto tour was my first time out of the country!), meeting new friends, and having a space that I can feel that I can be myself, and I hope to share that with all our members!

 Madelyn Shaw (She/Her)